top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 2. Visualisation of the kMeans algorithm

-It should take a few minutes maximum for setup and running the demo.
+By turns we want to show on the same screen the video output of the general demo described above.
+It should take a few minutes maximum for setup and running the demos.

 ### Plan for formal performance evaluation